Web SDK - Google Tag Manager Implementation Guide

 1. Follow our Website-to-Mobile App Attribution Forwarding Guide to configure the Singular Web SDK for mobile web attribution.

-2. For Desktop Web-to-App tracking:
+2. For Mobile Web-to-App tracking:

 1. Navigate to Tags > New in GTM and select Custom HTML.